A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6

 In this study, we present a new systematic search for IMBH AGNs utilizing spectra from the Seventeenth Data Release \citep[DR17;][]{SDSSDR17} of the Sloan Digital Sky Survey (SDSS).
 Our sample is primarily selected based on the presence of broad \ha\ emission in optical spectra, employing an improved broad-line selection process designed to enhance the identification efficiency of AGN candidates, thereby improving the completeness of the sample.
-By making full use of the wide wavelength coverage of BOSS/eBOSS\footnote{The Baryon Oscillation Spectroscopic Survey (BOSS) and the Extended Baryon Oscillation Spectroscopic Survey (eBOSS) are part of SDSS-III and SDSS-IV, respectively.} spectra, we have identified 930 sources and extend the sample's redshift range up to $z=0.57$ -- a marked improvement over previous studies typically limited to $z\lesssim0.35$ \citep{gh07,dong12,liu18}.
+By making full use of the wide wavelength coverage of Baryon Oscillation Spectroscopic Survey/extended Baryon Oscillation Spectroscopic Survey (BOSS/eBOSS)\footnote{BOSS and eBOSS are part of SDSS-III and SDSS-IV, respectively.} spectra, we have identified 930 sources and extend the sample's redshift range up to $z=0.57$---a marked improvement over previous studies typically limited to $z\lesssim0.35$ \citep{gh07,dong12,liu18}.
 This expanded redshift range and increased sample size enable more robust statistical analyses of the demographic properties of IMBH AGNs across a broader cosmic timescale.

 This paper is structured as follows: Section~2 describes the spectroscopic dataset used in this work.
-Section~3 introduces the details the spectral fitting methodology and the sample selection.
+Section~3 introduces the spectral fitting methodology and the sample selection in detail.
 In Section~4, the sample properties are discussed.
-Finally, we summarizes our main results in Section~5.
+Finally, we summarize our main results in Section~5.
 Throughout this paper, we adopt a cosmology with $H_{0}=70$\,\kms\,Mpc$^{-1}$, $\Omega_\mathrm{m}=0.3$, and $\Omega_{\Lambda}=0.7$.